boazbk/tcs/lec_00_1_math_background.md

 ### Definitions

 Mathematicians often define new concepts in terms of old concepts.
-Here is a mathematical definition which you may have encountered in the past (and will see again shortly):
+For example, here is a mathematical definition which you may have encountered in the past (and will see again shortly):

 > ### {.definition title="One to one function" #onetoonedef}